 This experience is part of Global Family Travels' Seattle Community Adventures & Team Building Experiences.

 Overview of our Adventure

-Each of these 3-day adventures, offered twice monthly from May – October, include a Northwest inspired welcome dinner at the beautiful, new 7 Cedars Hotel, 4 hours of service learning work on one of the nearby rivers that focuses on salmon habitat recovery with facilitated discussions with our community partners about the recovery work, an afternoon of cultural activities with tribal citizens, and a guided hike to Lake Crescent & Marymere Falls or Hurricane Ridge.
-Please see each weekend package for specific cultural activities offered and volunteer activities that involve either tree planting on the Dungeness River, or invasive species removal along the Elwha River.
+Each 3-day adventure includes a Northwest inspired welcome dinner at the beautiful, new 7 Cedars Hotel, 4 hours of service learning work on the Elwha or Dungeness River that focuses on salmon habitat recovery with discussions facilitated by our community partners about the recovery work, an afternoon of learning about the culture of the Jamestown S'Klallam tribe and a hike to the Dungeness Spit.

 We believe the most powerful way to learn is through hands-on community-based travel experiences.
 We let the destination and its people be your teachers, and supplement experiences with reading lists, informal discussions, and a pre-trip orientation to better equip participants with the practical information needed to understand the culture, history, and community challenges of our destination.

 This unique community-based experience in the Northern Olympic Peninsula provides participants with the opportunity to learn and grow by working on a regenerative project to help rebuild salmon habitat along the Dungeness River, as well as learning about the history and culture of the Jamestown S’Klallam Tribe.
 This tribe has long been recognized as a progressive Tribe, now wholeheartedly rooted in the 21st century, but with a deep connection to their traditional resources, history and culture, which inform the present and serve as the foundation of their success.